ShawnHymel/workshop-zephyr-device-driver/README.md

 ## Troubleshooting

  * If you see an error like `could not find build.ninja` during the build process, try deleting the *build/* folder and rebuilding the project.
 The *build/* folder sometimes gets corrupted if the build process is interrupted or stops partway through.
+ * If you get a `Permission denied` or `Port doesn't exist` error when flashing from a Linux host, you likely need to add your user to the *dialout* group with the following command: `sudo usermod -a -G dialout $USER`.
+Log out and log back in (or restart).

 ## License